Make these easy, sticky, sweet and spicy chicken wings on the grill when the craving hits and nothing else but chicken wings will do.

 How many wings per person

-- For a main meal, figure 4-6 whole wings per person (or 8-12 split wing pieces), depending on the size of the wings
+- Main meal, figure 4-6 whole wings per person (or 8-12 split wing pieces), depending on the size of the wings

-- For an appetizer (when serving other appetizers as well), figure 2-3 whole wings or 4-6 pieces.
+- Appetizer (when serving other appetizers as well), figure 2-3 whole wings or 4-6 pieces.

-- For larger eaters, you will need about 1 to 1 1/4 lbs per person which is about 5-6 whole wings.
-For smaller eaters, about 3/4 lbs.
+- Big eaters, you will need about 1 to 1 1/4 lbs per person which is about 5-6 whole wings.

 - Here’s a calculator for how many wings you will need.